Alea4jacta6est/dvc_workshop/README.md

 1. Clone this repository

-2. Activate venv for Python 3.9 and `pip install -r requirements.txt`
+2. Activate venv for Python 3.9 and `pip install -r requirements.txt` (+ install tensorflow for your OS)

 3. Use `pip install 'dvc[gdrive]'` to add gdrive